atlopes/zintbarcode/docs/classes.md

 `m.ImageFormat` is a graphic file extension (defaults to `"gif"`), and the angle can be set at 0, 90, 180, and 270 degrees.

 Returns a full-path filename, or an empty string in case of error (more information given by the `.GetErrorText()` method).

+### IsSupported (Symbology AS Integer) AS Logical

+Checks if a given symbology identifier is supported by the library.

+Returns logical.

 #### Reset ()